Share this recipe!

 • 1 slice sourdough bread

-• Olive oil, for toasting
+• swish of olive oil, for toasting

 • 1/2 avocado, smashed with a squeeze of lime or lemon and sprinkle of salt